 Figures 3 and 4 show recent throughput histories for CPU and GPU respectively.
 Projects such as Rosetta@home appear only in the CPU graph because they have no GPU app versions.

-Figure 3: CPU throughput of the top 10 projects.
+Figure 3: CPU throughput of the top 10 projects in 2020.
 The top two projects, which do COVID research, have larger allocation shares.

-Figure 4: GPU throughput of the top 10 projects.
+Figure 4: GPU throughput of the top 10 projects in 2020.

 Science United is implemented in PHP.
 It uses a MySQL database to store volunteer and project information, accounting data, and so on.
 The Science United source code is distributed under the LGPL v3 license and is available on Github.